CORPORATE GOVERNANCE REPORT

 1.5 Risk Management

-The Vice President - Internal Audit is responsible for coordinating with the various head of departments with respect to the process of identifying key risks associated with the business, the manner of handling risks, the adequacy of mitigating factors, recommending corrective action and reporting to the Audit Committee.
+The Vice President - Internal Audit is responsible for coordinating with the various head of departments with respect to the process of identifying key risks associated with the business, manner of handling risks, adequacy of mitigating factors, recommending corrective action and reporting to the Audit Committee.

 2.0 BOARD OF DIRECTORS

 The Board of the Company has an optimum combination of Executive and Non-Executive Directors to maintain the independence of the Board.
 Dr. Vijay Mallya, the Chairman of the Board is a Non-Executive and an Independent Director.
-Dr. Thomas Hoffmann has been appointed as the Whole-time Director of the Company with effect from April 2, 2013.

 Presently the Board consists of a total of 9 Directors, out of which 2 are Executive Directors and from the remaining 7 Non-Executive Directors, 4 are Independent.
-None of the Directors on the Board is a Member of more than 10 Committees and Chairman of more than 5 Committees (as specified in Clause 49 of the Listing Agreement), across all the Companies in which he is a Director.
+None of the Directors on the Board is a Member of more than 10 Committees and Chairman of more than 5 Committees (as specified in Clause 49 of the Listing Agreement), across all the companies in which he is a Director.
 The necessary disclosures regarding Committee positions have been made by all the Directors.

 The Managing Director and 4 other Directors are from the Promoter Group.
 The remaining 4 Non-Executive Independent Directors are professionals with expertise and experience in general corporate management, finance, accounting and other allied fields.
 Apart from drawing sitting fees and commission, none of these Directors have any other material pecuniary relationship or transactions with the Company, its Promoters and its Management, which in the judgement of the Board would affect the independence of the Directors.
 Except Dr. Vijay Mallya, who holds 53 shares in the Company, none of the Directors hold any shares in the Company.

 All Non-Executive Independent Directors comply with the requirements of the Listing Agreement applicable to "Independent Director".
+Details of the composition of the Board and changes therein during the year, category of the Directors, number of their other directorships and committee memberships are given below:

 2.1.1 Managing Director